Customize Ubuntu 20 LTS Desktop

 sudo update-alternatives --config x-terminal-emulator

-Other swear by Oh My ZSH which is a decked out terminal with a ton of addons.
+Others swear by Oh My ZSH, which is a decked-out terminal with a ton of add-ons.
 You just have to be careful not to go crazy or you'll notice a very laggy terminal.

 SSH Management